samadhi1998/samadhi1998/README.md

 ### Hi there 👋

 I'm Samadhi Jayawardena.
 I am someone who is passionate about Web Development.
-Currently I am a Second Year Undergraduate.
+Currently I am a Third Year Undergraduate.

 - 🏫 I’m currently studying at University of Moratuwa
 - 🎓 I’m reading for the BSc Hons Information Technology and Management Degree